zianpan/MLIP_Lab6/Lab6.md

 ## Deliverables
 - [ ] Show correct configuration of a Jenkins pipeline on **forked [Lab6 Github Repo](https://github.com/JayYu0116/MLIP_Lab6/)**.
 The build process must automatically fetch Jenkinsfile and run pipeline according to it.
 - [ ] Complete the `jenkinsfile` to make the Jenkins pipeline test the repo during each build.
+Explain your understanding of what the given Jenkinsfile does.
 - [ ] Complete the `test_data_split` function in `test.py` to test data split step.

 ## Environment Set Up